Health and Longevity Course for Dogs Chapter 10

 This system is the reason you don’t need to worry about your dog's heart beating and stomach digesting food.
 Instead, the parasympathetic nervous system looks after many of the body's functions without anyone’s worry or input.
 Imagine if you needed to monitor your dog's life functions 24/7!

-Parasympathetic nerve fibers that regulate the body's essential organs, such as the heart, lungs, stomach, intestines and the liver are integrated into the vagus nerve.
+Parasympathetic nerve fibres that regulate the body's essential organs, such as the heart, lungs, stomach, intestines and the liver are integrated into the vagus nerve.
 This nerve originates at the base of the skull and follows the neck.
 Based on its location, any neck injury or pressure from a collar when a dog is pulling and choking can have a profound effect on your dog's organs.

 You can see the parasympathetic nervous system influence in this chart.